The BBC and ITV have confirmed that they have agreed a “joint vision” for a Netflix-style streaming service in the UK called BritBox.

 I already pay the BBC a licence fee, why should I pay again?

 BritBox will not take any money from the licence fee to pay for its set up or to make its new programmes, and by making older archive shows available it is providing a new service to anything that exists.
-However, there may be questions ahead about the implications of BritBox and the BBC potentially vying for new show ideas, the same production talent and so on.

 How much money are the BBC and ITV putting in to BritBox?